abhishekgb7299/YouTube-Vedio-Downloader-using-pytube/README.md

 Creating the object of the YouTube module by passing the link as the parameter.
 Then, get the appropriate extension and resolution of the video.
 One can set the name of the file as your convenience, in another case original name will be kept.
+The final step is to call the download() method on the specific stream to download the YouTube video.
 After that, download the file using the download function which has one parameter which is the location where to download the file.
 The basic task of downloading the multiple videos is same as downloading a single video.
-We can use a for loop for downloading the video.
+We can use a for loop for downloading the video or we can extend the program easily using lists.
+Sometimes we want only the audio from the YouTube video URL.
+We can use the get_audio_only() function for this.